Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Diffusion model-based Image Restoration Methods

 \subsubsection{Generate Residuals}

 In the supervised DM-based IR, most studies directly generate high-quality images from noise, which necessitates the concurrent generation of structure and textures.
-However, regenerating the structures/textures already existing in low-quality images can unnecessarily burden the diffusion model and increase extra resource costs.
-Motivated by this, some representative studies~\cite{li2022srdiff,deblur-DPM,shang2023resdiff,gao2022cocodiff-residual2,karchev2022strong-residual1} seek to move the generation process from the image space to the residual space.
+However, regenerating the structures/textures already existing in low-quality images unnecessarily burdens the diffusion model and increases extra resource costs.
+Motivated by this, some representative studies \citep{li2022srdiff,deblur-DPM,shang2023resdiff,liu2023residual-RDDM,yue2023resshift,gao2022cocodiff-residual2,karchev2022strong-residual1,liu2023textdiff} seek to move the generation process from the image space to the residual space.
 The objective is to generate the residuals between paired high-quality and low-quality images.
-As the pioneering work, SRDiff~\cite{li2022srdiff} is the first to utilize the diffusion model to predict the residual in SR. In contrast, Whang~\cite{deblur-DPM} introduces a predict-and-refine strategy for image deblurring tasks.
+As the pioneering work, SRDiff \citep{li2022srdiff} is the first to utilize the diffusion model to predict the residual in SR. Whang \citep{deblur-DPM} introduces a predict-and-refine strategy for image deblurring tasks.
 As shown in Fig.~\ref{fig:whangdeblur}, this work first predicts an initial deblurring image with the deterministic deblurring network and then generates the residual through a stochastic diffusion model.
-ResDiff~\cite{shang2023resdiff} mentioned above also adopts this strategy for SR.
+ResDiff \citep{shang2023resdiff} mentioned above also adopts this strategy for SR. Resshift \citep{yue2023resshift} introduces a novel Markov chain that shifts residuals between high-quality and low-quality images.
+This residual shifting technique achieves comparable performance even with a reduced number of sampling steps, as few as 15.
+Another work RDDM \citep{liu2023residual-RDDM} redefines the forward diffusion process and incorporates residuals to represent directional diffusion from the target domain to the input domain.
+RDDM predicts both noise and residuals during training to effectively restore images.